CV

 Office of Educational Innovation and Technology 2007 – 2008

-Reported to Dean of Undergraduate Education.
+Reporting to Dean of Undergraduate Education office - led Educational Technology Consulting group, including specialists in GIS, visualization, and engineering software; consulted and collaborated with faculty, researchers and staff on evaluation of instructional technologies and pedagogical methods; led projects on bringing research tools into the curriculum; conducted outreach with faculty and teaching staff; managed multimedia development facility; managed budget and full-time personnel; hired and trained student consulting staff.
 Served on implementation and assessment team for Project-Based Learning (e.g. CDIO) in the first year curriculum and on the Academic Computing Coordination (ACCORD) team in conjunction with MIT Libraries.
-Led Educational Technology Consulting group, including specialists in GIS, visualization, and engineering software; managed budget and full-time personnel; consulted and collaborated with faculty, researchers, DUE and MIT Teaching and Learning Lab staff on evaluation of instructional technologies and pedagogical methods; led projects on bringing research tools into the curriculum; conducted outreach with faculty and teaching staff; managed multimedia development facility; hired and trained student consulting staff.
-Served as freshman academic advisor.

 Manager of Curriculum Integration Support and Senior Instructional Designer